SuperMUC-NG

 # change this path to your_custom_path_2_modules if you update ~/.spack/modules.yaml

-Custom install directory for packages and modules can be set with, by changing ~/.spack/config.yaml
+Custom install directory for packages and modules can be set by changing ~/.spack/config.yaml

 config: